m0d1nst4ll3r/ProjectZomboid-Culling-Fix/README.md

 See https://theindiestone.com/forums/index.php?/topic/64889-stale-zombies/ for the stales bug report and investigation on official Project Zomboid forums.

 See https://steamcommunity.com/app/108600/discussions/6/3364775232101137232/ for the culling bug report and investigation on the Project Zomboid steam forums (since locked by a TIS employee).

+See https://youtu.be/8Bhjr9pMjGo for an explanatory video of the issues and the fix